-In 2012 the Board of Directors of OMS made a commitment to implement a scholarship process for candidates pursuing advanced degrees in mycology.
-Criteria and processes were developed, and in 2013 the first three scholarship awards were made to graduate students in mycology.
-OMS does not have an endowment funding the scholarships, therefore OMS will allocate budget funds as available to perpetuate the scholarships while actively soliciting donations to maintain and to grow the program.
+In 2012 the Board of Directors of OMS decided to implement a scholarship program for candidates pursuing advanced degrees in mycology.
+Criteria and processes were developed.
+In 2013 the first three scholarship awards were made to graduate students in mycology.
+OMS does not have an endowment to fund. the scholarships.
+Therefore, the Society allocates funds as available to perpetuate the scholarships while actively soliciting donations to maintain and to grow the program.

 But we need your help!